Welcome to Deborah Udakis Early Years Consultancy,

 “Every child deserves a champion – an adult who will never give up on them, who understands the power of connection, and insists that they become the best that they can possibly be.” – Rita Pierson

 Formerly Her Majesty's Inspector at Ofsted, I established my early years consultancy in May 2017.
-I have over 20 years experience as an inspector, and almost 40 years of professional involvement in the early years field.
+I have over 20 years experience as an inspector, and over 40 years of professional involvement in the early years field.
 I have acquired significant expertise, experience and knowledge.
 As an Early Years specialist, I inspire confidence and deliver high quality results.

 I provide support to early years settings, organisations, and providers to develop and improve the quality of their early years provision.
 Through training, advice, and good practice guidance and support, my early years consultant service provides bespoke, targeted and focused interventions to meet specific areas of practice.